Have you decided to try breastfeeding, at least part of the time? Some items can make the process easier, more convenient, and more comfortable.

 Many hospitals give new moms lanolin samples to help soothe sore, cracked nipples.
 It's safe for babies to ingest, too, so there's no need to wipe it off before nursing.

 When you have sore nipples, your baby isn't latching onto your breasts properly.
-Rather than endlessly applying lanolin, work to improve the latch, so your nipples heal.
+Rather than apply lanolin around the clock, work to improve the latch, so your nipples heal.

 2. Breast Pads